Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### <a name="textures-structure">Textures</a>

 Textures are stored as a binary resource with a node.
 The texture resource contains the texture images.
-I3S supports most commonly used image formats, like JPEG and PNG, and compressed texture formats like ETC2.
+I3S supports most commonly used image formats, like JPEG and PNG, and compressed texture formats such as S3TC and ETC2.
 Both integrated mesh and 3D object profile support textures.
 Authoring applications can provide additional texture formats using `textureEncoding` declarations.

 For more details, see the [Textures](../docs/1.6/texture.cmn.md) section.